 Section 2.
 Climate Change and Human Health in Montana — Cathy Whitlock

-As noted in the introduction, this assessment brings scientifically based information about the impacts of climate change on human health to the people of Montana in an organized and understandable manner.
+As noted in the Introduction, this assessment brings scientifically based information about the impacts of climate change on human health to the people of Montana in an organized and understandable manner.
 In this section, we begin with a short description of Montana’s geography.
 We then describe how climate and weather differ, as well as past trends and future projections for temperature and precipitation.
-We next review how the changing climate may impact Montanans.
+We next review how the changing climate will impact the health of Montanans.
 We conclude this section by reviewing the health profile of Montanans, a critical basis to build an understanding of the health impacts of climate change, who in our state is most vulnerable to those impacts, and what actions we can take to protect our citizens, the final three sections of this report.

 Montana’s Unique Geography

 Montana’s climate is as diverse as its landscapes, which vary from high plains grasslands to alpine rock and ice.
-As the nation’s fourth largest state and given our location in the interior of North America, Montana is exposed to diverse weather systems that arise from air masses in the Arctic, the Pacific, and the Gulf of Mexico.
-The strength of these air masses shifts seasonally, creating differences in the climate and weather across the state and throughout the year.
-Montana’s complex topography modifies weather systems as they travel over our mountain ranges, largely in the west, and onto the Great Plains, largely in the east.
-Montana tends to be wetter in the west because of the proximity to Pacific moisture and the cooling and condensing effects that result from air masses rising to cross the Continental Divide.
-The state is generally drier to the east where heating and evaporation are stronger and elevations are lower.
+As the nation’s fourth largest state and given our location in the interior of North America, Montana is exposed to diverse weather systems that arise from air masses in the Arctic, Pacific, and Gulf of Mexico.
+The strength and location of these air masses shifts seasonally, creating differences in the climate and weather across the state and throughout the year.
+Montana’s complex topography modifies weather systems as they travel over our western mountain ranges and onto the Great Plains.
+Montana tends to be wetter in the west because of the proximity to Pacific moisture sources and the cooling and condensing effects that result as air masses rise to cross the Continental Divide.
+The state is generally drier in the east where heating and evaporation are stronger and elevations are lower.

 Montana’s mountains are headwaters to three of the continent’s major river systems: the Missouri, Columbia, and Saskatchewan.
 As such, snow levels in our region affect water availability far beyond the state’s border.
 Our mountain snowpack comes largely from Pacific storms.
-This winter precipitation is the primary water supply serving our state’s waterways, ecosystems, municipalities, farms and ranches, and tourism industry.
+This winter precipitation is the primary water supply serving our state’s waterways, ecosystems, municipalities, farms and ranches, and recreational industry.

 Climate Differs From Weather